To keep you alive and thriving, your body is constantly trying to solve a complex, multi-factorial nutrition puzzle that’s always changing.

 As the chart below shows, increasing your protein % does not simply mean adding more protein to the diet you’re already consuming.
 Instead, it usually requires someone to dial back their intake of carbs and fat while only increasing their protein intake modestly in absolute terms.
 This results in a significant reduction in calories from fat and non-fibre carbs and greater satiety per calorie.

-While there is endless debate over ‘high’ vs ‘low’ protein, be mindful that you must only move a little in the direction you want to go.
+While there is endless debate over ‘high’ vs ‘low’ protein, be mindful that you must only move a little in the direction you want.
 Jumping from one extreme to another tends to be unsustainable!
-After a few days, people find themselves craving energy and ‘falling off the wagon’.
+After a few days, people crave energy and ‘falling off the wagon’.

 In our Macros Masterclass, we guide Optimisers through identifying where they currently sit on this spectrum.
 From there, the Smart Macros algorithm in our Nutrient Optimiser software will adjust accordingly to guide them towards their goals at a sustainable rate.